PawelPotempa/PawelPotempa/README.md

 ### Hi there, I'm Paweł!👋<hr>

 ### Who am I?
-I'm an Environmental Engineering, aspiring to become a **Frontend Developer!**
+I'm an Environmental Engineer, aspiring to become a **Frontend Developer!**

 — 💡 I'm currently working on a portfolio using Three.js! <br/>
 — 🧠 I try to tackle at least one new technology with every new project <br/>